 The Lofdal property is the Company's most advanced project and comprises a Mining Licence ("ML200") and a surrounding exclusive prospecting license ("EPL 3400").
 Lofdal is located approximately 450 kilometers northwest of the capital city of Windhoek and 25 kilometers northwest of the town of Khorixas in the Kunene Region.
-The Lofdal property covers a total area of 314 square kilometers centered on the Lofdal carbonatite complex, a regional geological feature associated with numerous occurrences of heavy rare earth mineralization hosted by albitic alteration zones and carbonatitic dykes.
+The Lofdal property is centered on the Lofdal carbonatite complex, a regional geological feature associated with numerous occurrences of heavy rare earth mineralization hosted by albitic alteration zones and carbonatitic dykes.

-EPL 3400, which provides for mineral rights to base and rare metals, and precious metals, was originally granted in 2005.
-It was renewed by the Government of Namibia for a two-year period to 27 September 2023.
-On May 11, 2021, Mining Licence ("ML 200") was issued for the Lofdal Heavy Rare Earth Dysprosium-Terbium Project ("Lofdal" or "the project") by the Ministry of Mines and Energy.
-ML200 is valid for a 25-year period through to May 10, 2046 and is issued to the Company's 95% owned subsidiary, Namibia Rare Earths (Pty) Ltd. with the balance held by Philco One Hundred Ninety-Six (Pty) Ltd. ("Philco 196"), a company incorporated to fulfil the licence requirement of a 5% shareholding of Historically Disadvantaged Namibians.
+Mining Licence ("ML 200") covering the Lofdal Heavy Rare Earth Project ("Lofdal" or "the project") is valid for a 25-year period through to May 10, 2046 and is issued to the Company's 95% owned subsidiary, Namibia Rare Earths (Pty) Ltd. with the balance held by Philco One Hundred Ninety-Six (Pty) Ltd. ("Philco 196"), a company incorporated to fulfil the licence requirement of a 5% shareholding of Historically Disadvantaged Namibians.
 Lofdal is developed in a joint venture between the Company and JOGMEC.